dgilm/canopsis/doc/administrator-guide/upgrade-from-packages.rst

+.. include:: ../link.rst

 Upgrade from packages
 =====================

 Introduction
 ------------

-Before upgrade, it's recommended to make a snapshot or backup your Canopsis with this: :doc:`Howto Backup </capensis/canopsis/wiki/Backup>`
+Before upgrade, it's recommended to make a snapshot or backup your Canopsis with this: |howToBackUp|

 Upgrade Ubik
 ------------